Zoonoses

 Transmission

-Transmission from animals to humans may occur via:
+Transmission (how the zoonotic agent spreads from animals to humans) may occur via:

 • direct contact with infected animals, such as in a farm or veterinary setting or